What the study found

 Key points

-- The wage decline for unskilled workers peaked at about 7% four years after implementation.
+- The wage effect for unskilled workers grew over time and peaked at about a 7% reduction four years after reform.

-- The study found no significant effects on weeks worked or unemployment probability.
+- No significant effects were found for weeks worked or unemployment probability.

 Disclosure